PrioritySoftware/PrioritySoftware.github.io/_sdk/Calculated-Columns-Reports.md

 4. Enter the sub-level form, *Report Column Extension*.
-5. Write the expression that determines the value of the column in the *Expression/Condition* column, using [SQL syntax](SQL_Syntax "wikilink").
+5. Write the expression that determines the value of the column in the *Expression/Condition* column, using [SQL syntax](SQL-Syntax ).
 If there is not enough room for the entire expression, continue it in the sub-level form, *Expression/Condition (cont.)*.
 6. Designate the column type (e.g., **CHAR**, **INT**, **REAL**) in the